 Choose the legal form of business which suits you the best

-The Bulgarian legislation regulates two principal forms of business organizations:
+The Bulgarian legislation regulates two main forms of business organizations:

 • Commercial corporations;

-The Commerce Act lists exhaustively the following types of commercial corporations, which could be established:
+The Commercial Law exhaustively lists the following types of commercial corporations, which could be established:

 • General partnership (SD);

 • Limited liability company (OOD), incl.
 Single-member limited liability company (EOOD);

 • Partnership limited by shares (KDA)**

 For long-term investments, the foreign companies rarely use the General Partnership, Limited Partnership and the Partnership Limited by Shares as a type, because in these legal entities, either part of the shareholders (KD and KDA) or all of them (SD) have unlimited responsibility for the company’s obligations.